distributed-text-services/specifications/Navigation-Endpoint.md

       {"dts:ref": "3"}
     ],
     "dts:passage": "/dts/api/documents/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc{&ref}{&start}{&end}",
-    "dts:parent": "/api/dts/navigation/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc"
+    "dts:parent": [null]
 }
 ```

-### Passage References as descendants of a textual Resource
+### Example 2: Requesting all descendants of a textual Resource at a specified level

 The client wants to retrieve a list of passage identifiers that are part of the textual Resource identified by *urn:cts:greekLit:tlg0012.tlg001.opp-grc5* and can be found at the second level of the citation tree of the document.
+Although the second structural level is being returned, we are not requesting the descendants of any single upper-level node.
+The references returned are in relation to the document as a whole.
+So the parent node is the whole document.

 #### Example of url :